apache/causeway-site/content/reference/services/background-service.md

         ...
     }

 The developer is required to implement this hook method in a subclass.

-If using the JDO implementation of `BackgroundCommandService`, then this subclass exists already, namely:

-* `org.apache.isis.objectstore.jdo.service.BackgroundCommandExecutionFromBackgroundCommandServiceJdo`

-This returns all background `Command`s that are not yet started.
+The `isis-module-command-jdo` module provides a suitable concrete implementation.

 ## Quartz Scheduler Configuration

 The last part of the puzzle is to actually run this class.
 These could be run in a batch job overnight, or run continually by, say, the [Quartz](http://quartz-scheduler.org) scheduler.
 For the latter case, we want to define a Quartz cron job that will inherit the `execute(...)` method of `BackgroundCommandExecution` (inherited from *its* superclass, `AbstractIsisSessionTemplate`).

-The following does the trick:
+If using the `isis-module-command-jdo`, then the following does the trick:

     import org.apache.isis.objectstore.jdo.service.BackgroundCommandExecutionFromBackgroundCommandServiceJdo;